M Search · Compensation Intelligence Report

 PE-owned / EBITDA optimization mode

 Company acquired or shifted post-acquisition.
-Equity stripped.
-Growth replaced by cost-cutting.
-This is the single most common driver of VP-level availability in the market right now — and it’s directly tied to the PE hold period extension phenomenon.
+Growth replaced by cost-cutting, equity participation reduced or eliminated.
+This is the single most common driver of VP-level availability in the market right now — directly tied to the extended PE hold period environment.

 2.